AidenCastillo/Notes/03-Areas/Government/Government Flashcards.md

 **Equal Protection Clause**
 ?
-The government cannot treat people unequally under the law (_Brown v.
+The government cannot treat people unequally under the law.
+14th Amendment requires states to treat all citizens equally regardless to application of law. (_Brown v.
 Board of Education_).
 <!--SR:!2025-02-27,3,263-->

 **Establishment Clause**